supreme-gg-gg/pendulum-tracking/README.md

 **An angle-time graph will be produced with average period, while logging X, Y, and angle to a csv file.** For each video there will be one csv file and one graph in the `ouput/` directory.

+> If by any chance this is used in academic research, plesae credit the repository and the creator.

+## Contact Me

+If you wish to contribute or have questions, reach out to [my email](jetjiang.ez@gmail.com).
+The project might not be actively maintained but I am happy to help if possible.

 ## Requirements

 OpenCV is originally a C computer vision library written in C++, but its Python API is much more convenient in development.
 You need to install the package in order to run this script.